 Your chances of contracting Lyme disease are significantly higher if you live or work in an outdoor area, especially if it is wooded or grassy.
 This is a risk for people in jobs such as construction and forestry.
 If you believe that you have developed Lyme disease as a result of your work, contact an experienced Morehead City workers’ compensation lawyer at the Law Office of Sam Scudder, today by calling 919-851-3311.

 When you notice a tick on your body, you should remove it immediately to lessen your chance of contracting Lyme disease.
 If a deer tick gave you Lyme disease, you may develop symptoms such as:

 - A tender, red bull’s-eye shaped rash at the site of the bite

 If you recognize these symptoms, it is important to visit a doctor immediately so that you can begin treatment.

 Individuals who work outdoors are at a heightened risk for developing Lyme disease, as they are more frequently exposed to ticks.
 Careers at risk for this disorder include:

 You may be entitled to workers’ compensation to help with your medical bills and other health-related expenses if you have developed Lyme disease as a result of your work.

 Lyme disease can turn into a very serious illness if left untreated.
 If you have contracted Lyme disease while on the job, you may be entitled to workers’ compensation to help pay for your medical expenses.
-Contact a tenacious Raleigh occupational disease attorney from the Law Office of Sam Scudder, at 919-851-3311 today to discuss your case.
+Contact a tenacious Morehead City occupational disease attorney from the Law Office of Sam Scudder, at 919-851-3311 today to discuss your case.